Municipal mergers and dissolutions in Japan: History

-The second peak, called "the great Shōwa mergers" (昭和の大合併, shōwa-no-daigappei), took place over the period from 1953 to 1956.
+The second wave, called "the great Shōwa mergers" (昭和の大合併, shōwa-no-daigappei), took place over the period from 1953 to 1956.
 It reduced the number of cities, towns and villages by over half, from 9,868 to 3,472 with purposes of the establishment of a National Treasury Subsidy System.
-5,000 villages were disappeared, but the number of cities were doubled.
+5,000 villages disappeared, but the number of cities were doubled.

-In 1965, the Special Law for Municipal Mergers (SLMM) enacted but it failed to motivate municipalities to voluntarily merge with others.
+In 1965, the Special Law for Municipal Mergers (SLMM) was enacted, but it failed to motivate municipalities to voluntarily merge with others.

-Causes
+Contemporary causes

-Declining birthrate of Japan and very bad fiscal led the Japanese central government to promote national consolidation reform.
+The declining birthrate of Japan and very poor fiscal state led the Japanese central government to promote national consolidation reform from the late 20th century onwards.

 As of January 2006, many municipalities in Japan contained fewer than 200 residents.
-Japanese municipalities require skilled workers.
-40% of Japan's GDP consisted of debts from local governments.
-Japan merges local governments to expand residential area per municipal government, create different school attendance boundaries for elementary school and junior high school students, and to allow more widespread use of public facilities.
+Japanese municipalities require skilled workers, and 40% of Japan's GDP consisted of debts from local governments.
+Efforts to merge local governments have been made with aims to expand residential area per municipal government, create different school attendance boundaries for elementary school and junior high school students, and to allow more widespread use of public facilities.

-Merger
+Process

-After the Decentralisation movement started, based on the Omnibus Decentralization Law and an amendment to the Special Law for Municipal Mergers (SLMM) in 1999, which provided strong financial and economic incentives for municipal consolidation, the central government forced municipal mergers by using incentive schemes according to special financial measures.
+After the decentralisation movement started, based on the Omnibus Decentralization Law and an amendment to the Special Law for Municipal Mergers (SLMM) in 1999, which provided strong financial and economic incentives for municipal consolidation, the central government forced municipal mergers by using incentive schemes according to special financial measures: